netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 for a trip with multiple legs, retrieve the estimated footprint for each leg and sum estimated footprint for each to create a total for the full trip.

-> **🚧 PRE-RELEASE NOTE:** This endpoint currently uses a very simple algorithm
-> for footprint calculations.
-We will improve the accuracy to a documented
-> precision soon.

 **Endpoint:**

 `GET /v1/flight_footprint`